-- Predicted annual generation capacity.

-- Maintenance and Inspection Schedule.

-- Decommissioning Schedule.

-- Details of Electricity Generating Capacity.

-- Details of Grid Connection.

-- Confirmation from the Distribution Network Operator that the required capacity is available at the selected site and identification of point of connection.

-- A statement of community engagement and the identification of any proposed wider community gains.
+- Lifetime generation capacity. - Maintenance and Inspection Schedule. - Decommissioning Schedule. - Details of Electricity Generating Capacity. - Details of Grid Connection. - Confirmation from the Distribution Network Operator that the required capacity is available at the selected site and identification of point of connection. - Insurance details relative to security requirements. - A statement of community engagement and the identification of any proposed wider community gains.